-This is my father-in-law’s recipe.
+This is my father-in-law’s recipe for orzo with chicken and sun dried tomatoes.
 It is the perfect light meal for a warm summer night, outdoor concert, potluck or picnic.
 It tastes good warm, it tastes good cold and is frankly the best room temp pasta dish I’ve ever eaten.
 I have no clue to the recipe’s original origins but a quick Google search revealed a bucket full of orzo recipes including one with garlic and shrimp that’s got me thinking.

 My father-in-law was a man’s man, one of those guys of a certain generation who expected his wife to prepare dinner.
 However, when he retired his daughter, my wife, suggested he might try cooking, after all, she told him, “Many of the great chefs are men.”

 And while not enthusiastically receptive at first, that chef statement stuck with him and he started watching Graham Kerr during his morning exercise.
 Who could deny that watching a cooking show isn’t the best thing to do while exercising?
 Next thing you know he’s pulling recipes off the web and well, he discovered edible chemistry!

 The man found a new passion and with it came kitchen gadgets galore, cookbooks, salmon en croute, email recipe swaps, homemade kitchen inventions such as his homemade Sausage Patty Pack designed to hold and safely dispense a single homemade breakfast sausage patty.

 We all benefited from his new found passion, learned new things, ate well and probably drank too much but such is life.

 This orzo recipe tastes best with tart lemons, not sweet Meyer lemons, and we use fresh oregano but of course any will do.
 As for the chicken, we buy smoked chicken breast from our local BBQ restaurant or a roast chicken from Costco.
 It makes for quick work and tastes great.

 Prep Time: About 8:00 minutes